I would highly recommend Christie Mims as her work is priceless. - Amanda Diamondstein

 Christie has paved her own path, from bartender in London to analyst at NATO, from Principal Consultant to Director of the National Security Business Unit at a Fortune 500 company in Washington DC.
 And those are only the jobs she is allowed to tell you about!
 So you can trust her when she says: “I have absolutely been there, seen that, and worn those uncomfortable shoes.”

 She holds a BA from the University of Virginia, a MA from the University of Kent, Brussels School of International Studies, and is a certified mediator and certified professional coach.
 Want to learn her story of how she started?
 Click here for an amazing interview.

-And if you want to join the thousands of people in the community (and also get access to 6 Simple Steps to Finding Work You Love, yes - it's an action-packed easy workbook, then sign up below!)
+And if you want to join the thousands of people in the community and get access to weekly free career coaching blogs + hilarity.
+Sign up below!